MARlab-opbg/DORIS/README.md

 This repository will provide part of the C++ implementation behind our paper titled **Development of a dynamic oriented rehabilitative integrated system (DORIS) and preliminary tests**, upon paper acceptance.

 Moving platforms were introduced in the research field of posturography in ’70s.
-Commercial platforms have some limits: *(i)* a limited number of Dofs, *(ii)* pre-configured protocols and *(iii)* usually they are expensive.
+Despite the large progress has been made since then, current commercial moving platforms present some limits: *(i)* a limited number of Dofs, *(ii)* pre-configured protocols and *(iii)* usually they are expensive.
 In order to overcome these limits, we developed a robotic platform: DORIS.
 The adopted solution guarantees to be useful for both postural assessment and training of equilibrium and gait.
 The full control of its movement and of human dynamic interaction is a further benefit for the identification of innovative solutions for research and treatment in a field that is strongly investigated, but still open.
 DORIS is a Multi Intelligent System provided by the integration of specific modules.

 <p align="center">